The Scrum At Scale® Guide

 Scrum Master Cycle

-The Team-Level Process constitutes the first touch point between the Scrum Master and Product Owner Cycles, and is laid out clearly in the Scrum Guide.
-It is composed of three artifacts, five events, and three roles.
-The goals of the team level process are to:
+The Team-Level Process constitutes the first touch point between the Scrum Master and Product Owner

 Coordinating the “How” – The Scrum of Scrums

 The SoSM should facilitate a Backlog Refinement event wherein impediments are identified as “ready” to be removed, and the team determines how best to remove them and how they will know when they are “done.”
-Particular attention should be paid to the SoS Retrospective in which the teams’ representatives share any learnings or process improvements that their individual teams have succeeded with, in order to standardize those practices across the teams within the SoS.
+Particular attention should be paid to the SoS Retrospective in which the teams’ representatives share any learnings or process improvements that their individual teams have succeeded with, in order to share best practices across the teams within the SoS.
 Since the SoS needs to be responsive in real-time to impediments raised by participating teams, at least one representative (usually the team’s Scrum Master) of each of the participating teams need to attend a Scaled Daily Scrum (SDS).
 The SDS event mirrors the Daily Scrum in that it optimizes the collaboration and performance of the network of teams.
 Any person or number of people from participating teams may attend as needed.

 Additionally, the SDS: